tkaur29/Sign-Detection-model/README.md

 Special thanks to the contributors of OpenCV, MediaPipe, TensorFlow, and Streamlit for providing the essential tools and libraries for the successful implementation of this sign language detection project.

 ---

-Feel free to further customize the README based on your specific details and additional information you'd like to include.